ioet/bpm-people-api/README.md

 ## Run it locally

-First run this to start eureka and edge server.
 Make sure you have an AWS account and you have exported your credentials in the environment:

 ```
 export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"